 As with most first-generation crossbreeds, nailing down the exact origin of the Corgi Beagle Mix is nearly impossible.

 But don’t worry.
-We can still learn a lot about him by looking into the histories of his parent breeds.
+We can still learn a lot about this mix by looking into the histories of the parent breeds.

 Origin of the Corgi

 Did you know there are two Corgi breeds?
 That’s right, we’re talking about the Pembroke Welsh Corgi and the Cardigan Welsh Corgi.